 A couple of nights before, Roz had pulled me to one side and said her and Benson wanted me to travel with them.
 They were looking for someone they both got along with and felt they could travel with.
 I was extremely flattered.
 I liked them both and one of the main reasons why I enjoyed Langkawi was because of them.
 I said I’d think about it because my plan had always been to explore Malaysia and Indonesia.
 I hadn’t contemplated Sri Lanka and I wasn’t sure if I wanted to cut my trip in Malaysia short.
 We didn’t revisit this idea and I ended up accepting a voluntary placement in Cameron Highland.

 I was really tired and just wanted to go bed but didn’t want to seem rude so hung around and talked to them some more.
 Luckily Khris picked up on my tiredness after seeing me yawn several times and suggested I go to bed.
 I was to sleep in the house as the cabins were for the guests.
 He showed me to a large room upstairs with a worn out double bed next to a single.
-Another double bed on the right side of the room and on the left, an inconspicuous little door leading to a hidden room.
-I peeked inside once Khris had left to find a couple of old mattresses on the floor.
+There was another double bed on the right side of the room and on the left, an inconspicuous little door leading to a hidden room.
+Once Khris had left, I peeked inside to find a couple of old mattresses on the floor.
 There was something foreboding about the room.
 My mind wanted to wander to all the horror films I had seen but I forced myself back to reality and took out my pyjamas and toothbrush from my suitcase to finally get ready for bed.